 How long is a piece of string?
-Company and sector appeal, location, revenue, cash flow, time, luck (and yes, even pandemics!) all play their part.
+Company and sector appeal, location, revenue, cash flow, time, and even sheer good luck all play their part.
 It’s about how comprehensively you prepare your company for sale, too.

 You might be able to speed up the process by being as transparent as possible, right from the start, but just be wary of giving away sensitive information – especially before getting any non-disclosure agreements in place.

 Can I stay on as a director or shareholder?